 The Capacity Collective

 Data collection is key to a program’s success.
 It sets a tone for your relationships with the communities you serve, either building trust, or creating stress.
-We help CBOs design data collection tools that support their goals and funder requirements, while also allowing programs to think big about how they want to grow and improve in the future.
+We help CBOs design culturally-responsive data collection tools that support their goals and funder requirements, while also allowing programs to think big about how they want to grow and improve in the future.
 From intake forms to satisfaction surveys to photovoice projects, we help you create the tools that support collecting the high quality, meaningful data you need to be successful.

 Capacity Building: Data Technology Solutions

 Having a good data management system (such as a CRM) can take your CBO to the next level by letting you look at your data in new ways.
 Beyond Excel or Google Sheets, the right database helps you to securely store your data, check data quality, track clients over time, take attendance at events, visualize your impacts, and report to funders and upper management.
 We can support you in selecting the right system for your program needs, planning the implementation, implementing a new system, and migrating data from other systems.
 We co-create the system with you to ensure it meets your needs, and so you can maintain it after our time together.

 Scandiuzzi Krebs is a holistic consulting firm based in Seattle that serves culture and community building organizations.
 All of our work is led by our utmost guiding values: mutual exchange and radical accountability.